Barclays consults on job cuts at UK investment bank

 Investment banks around the world are taking a harder line on pay and axing jobs to cope with a regulatory crackdown after the financial crisis that has made them less profitable than in the past.
 Some analysts believe they will need to cut between 30 to 40 percent of staff.

-Hundreds of thousands of jobs have already gone at UBS, Credit Suisse, Deutsche Bank, Royal Bank of Scotland, Barclays and BNP Paribas.
+Hundreds of thousands of jobs have already gone at UBS UBSN.VX, Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE), Royal Bank of Scotland (RBS.L), Barclays and BNP Paribas (BNPP.PA).

 The future shape and size of Barclays investment bank is considered the most critical part of Jenkins' review, as this business contributes more than half of group profits.